jhh3000/ubiquitous-computing-machine/readme.md

 Index Funds: SPY, DIA, QQQ

-Method 1 (method1.txt):
+Method 1 (method1.txt): 0.033972759227
-Method 2 (method2.txt):
+Method 2 (method2.txt): 0.179523344279
-Method 3 (method3.txt):
+Method 3 (method3.txt): -0.05411531743

-In conclusion, none of these methods yields a great stock prediction system.
+In conclusion, the signal does seem to generally outperform the market, but the best method of holding the stock is simply to hold it for an entire year.